PLEURAL CANCER & SSD BENEFITS

 You do not need to obtain SSD benefits for pleural cancer on your own.
 Our law firm can help file your SSD application.
 Also, we can help you file an appeal after every SSA denial.
 That way, you can focus on your health and living your life.
 Our attorneys and staff can:

 - Send you the paperwork you need to become our client

 - Help you file your application for SSD and SSI benefits

-- Contact SSA as soon as you file your application to explain that your cancer falls under the Compassionate Allowance rules
+- Contact SSA to make them apply the Compassionate Allowance rules

 - Request an appeal if you receive an initial denial from DDS